VincTBest/The-Evolution/README.md

 # The Evolution
 - Soon to be best game ever
-- Evolition simulator like Spore
+- Evolution simulator like Spore
 - Coming in 2030